French Broad River: Course

 From there it flows northeast through the Appalachian Mountains into Henderson, and Buncombe counties.
-In Buncombe County, the river flows through the city of Asheville, where it receives the water of the Swannanoa River.
-Downstream of Asheville, the river passes north through Madison County, where the county seat, Marshall, developed along the river.
-After passing through the mountain resort of Hot Springs in the Bald Mountains, the river enters Cocke County, Tennessee.
+In Buncombe County, the river flows through Asheville where it receives the water of the Swannanoa River.
+Downstream of Asheville, the river passes north through Marshall and Madison County.
+After passing through Hot Springs in the Bald Mountains, the river enters Cocke County, Tennessee.

-In Cocke County, the river passes through the community of Del Rio, and receives the waters of both the Pigeon and the Nolichucky rivers northwest of Cocke's county seat, Newport.
+In Cocke County, the river passes through Del Rio and receives the waters of both the Pigeon and the Nolichucky rivers northwest of Newport.
 The river enters the slack waters of Douglas Lake, which was created by the Tennessee Valley Authority's Douglas Dam in Sevier County, approximately 32 mi upstream from the river's mouth.
 Near Sevierville, at Kodak, the French Broad River receives the flow of the Little Pigeon River, which drains much of the Tennessee section of the Great Smoky Mountains.
 After flowing through a wide gap in Bays Mountain, it enters Knox County.
-Its confluence with the Holston River forms the Tennessee River at a place known as "Forks of the River", at the eastern edge of present-day Knoxville.
+Its confluence with the Holston River forms the Tennessee River at a place known as "Forks of the River", at the eastern edge of Knoxville.